 Senators are elected each semester to represent their designated constituencies at Campus Council.
 Constituencies are divided into six dorm clusters and an off-campus college-owned and non-college owned housing cluster – Canada, Clangrala, Smounker, Loosehead, Jamaland, East Campus, and Off-Campus.
 Senators are students’ direct means of representation to Campus Council.
 Senators report Campus Council activities to their constituency and solicit constituents’ opinions in turn representing those opinions at Campus Council.
 Senators are also responsible for writing, debating, and enacting SGA legislation, approving budgets and sitting on two committees.
 Students interested in running for senator need to turn in a brief statement of intent to Election Board in order to be on the ballot for the elections.
 Students not on the ballot can still run as write-in candidates.
 In order to run for Senator, a student must meet the following criteria: be enrolled in Grinnell for at least one semester, be in good academic standing, and not be a member of student staff.

-Spring 2017 Senators
+Fall 2017 Senators

 Full bios and office hours on the Senators can be seen over at our Senators page.